amosavian/FileProvider/README.md

 		}
 	}

+**Note:** `fileproviderProgress()` delegate method is not called by `LocalFileProvider`.

-Use completion handlers for error handling or result processing as far as possible.
+It's recommended to use completion handlers for error handling or result processing.

 ### Directory contents and file attributes

 There is a `FileObject` class which holds file attributes like size and creation date.
 You can retrieve information of files inside a directory or get information of a file directly

-	documentsFileProvider.attributesOfItemAtPath(path: "/file.txt", completionHandler: {
+	documentsProvider.attributesOfItemAtPath(path: "/file.txt", completionHandler: {
 	    (attributes: LocalFileObject?, error: ErrorType?) -> Void} in if let attributes = attributes {
 			print("File Size: \(attributes.size)")